-Randy Burd, Ph.D. is the Assistant Vice President for Program Innovation in the Office of Global Initiatives.
-He also serves as the Director of Distance and Global Initiatives in the College of Agriculture and Life Sciences, where he holds a faculty appointment as an Associate Professor of Nutritional Sciences.
+Randy Burd, Ph.D. is the Associate Vice President for Global Research Alliances in the Office of Global Initiatives.
+He also serves as the Assistant Director of Distance and Global Initiatives in the College of Agriculture and Life Sciences, where he holds a faculty appointment as a Professor of Nutritional Sciences.
 His role in these linked positions is to lead the expansion of new programs and initiatives to increase global presence.
 He also has extensive expertise in technology and distance education and in developing international research and academic programs.

 Dr. Burd received his Ph.D. in Molecular and Cellular Biophysics in 1998 from the Roswell Park Cancer Institute in Buffalo, New York.
 In 2002 he was appointed the director of Pre-Clinical Therapeutics at Thomas Jefferson University.
 In 2005 he was recruited to the University of Arizona to establish a Nutrigenomics program to identify new bioactive food compounds that could be developed into pharmaceuticals.
 In 2012 he assumed the role of Assistant Vice President for Program Innovation in Global Initiatives.
 His current research efforts focus on bioactive food compounds and he also publishes in the areas of technology and innovation.
 He currently teaches a course in Nutrigenomics.
 His research and education programs have been funded through various sources including international, federal, state, foundation and industrial sources.

 Current research interests in our laboratory focus on improving tumor radiation response through the use of biological response modifiers that alter tumor cell function, metabolism, cytokine stimulation and prostaglandin production, and affect aspects of tumor development, growth and treatment response.
 These include pharmaceutical drugs that are designed to specifically target tumors, bioactive nutritional components such as bioflavonoids, and compounds that regulate tumor glucose metabolism.